Turkey's Triumphs: Page 14

 There was once a time when I would have to check how many cigs I have before I get to sleep because I wanted to have a puff in my car the next day going to work.
 There was once a time I had to suck one down before a movie or a lecture.
 At work, taking a few breaks making excuses that I need cigs to handle my stress.
 In a traffic jam, while I'm walking, while I'm waiting, while I'm reading.
 Basically I light up whenever I'm outside.
 It went on for years and years.
 I was losing control.

 I decided I don't want this any more.
 I want my life back.

 So today marks the day where I've quit smoking and remained nicotine-free for one year.
 I'd quit cold turkey, stopped completely one day at a time.
 I learned that it's an addiction and in order to stop you have to understand what's happening to your mind and body to get rid of that addiction.
-I learnt that we should never ever underestimate an addiction.
-I understood it, I took action, I quit, I conquer my addictions and got rid of them.
+I learned that we should never ever underestimate an addiction.
+I understood it, I took action, I quit, and conquered my addiction by arresting it.

 I also believe that I couldn't have done it without the support of my then girlfriend now my wife Ayu, my family and my friends.
 I found strength and will in all your words of encouragement and advice.
 Thanks guys.
 I've finally made it.
 I've done it.
 I am an ex-smoker and will always continue to be one.

 Just celebreated 1 year of no smoking.
 Thanks to Joel's stuff, I was prepared for everything.
 DETERMINATION + KNOWLEDGE = SUCCESS!